-A multi-sector advisory group is providing guidance and insights to the project team throughout the project.
-The advisory group includes representatives from community organizations, cities and townships, water utilities, state agencies, and non-profit organizations who have a role in implementing the revised LCR.
-The advisory group is identifying the range of issues and questions being raised about the revised Lead and Copper Rule and its implementation, so the project team can be as responsive as possible to public needs related to the revised rule.
+Assisting this team is a multi-sector advisory group with representatives from community organizations, cities and townships, water utilities, state agencies, and non-profit organizations who have a responsibility and a voice in implementing the new LCR.
+This group identified a range of issues and questions being raised about the revised LCR within Michigan communities, so the project team can be as responsive as possible to public needs related to the revised rule.

 Project Team Members

 - Jennifer Read, Water Center, Graham Sustainability Institute